KRL Commuterline: Ticketing and fares

 In addition to KCI-issued cards, passengers may also purchase bank-issued cards.
-Unlike KCI-issued cards which may only be used for public transit systems and station's park-and-ride facilities, these cards may also be used for goods and services payments at selected merchants, gas stations, TransJakarta BRT, selected parking facilities, and toll road payments.
-Currently Commuterline accepts Mandiri e-Money, BRIZZI, BNI TapCash, flazz BCA, and Jak Lingko.
+Unlike KCI-issued cards which may only be used for public transit systems and station's park-and-ride facilities, these cards may also be used for goods and services payments at selected merchants, gas stations, Transjakarta BRT, selected parking facilities, and toll road payments.
+Currently Commuterline accepts Mandiri e-Money, BRIZZI, BNI TapCash, flazz BCA, Bank Jakarta Jakcard, and Jak Lingko.

-Starting from 1 October 2019, KRL Commuterline station gates accept tickets purchased through mobility and e-wallet apps.
+Starting from 1 October 2019, Commuterline station gates accept tickets purchased through mobility and e-wallet apps.
 LinkAja! was the first to implement it, followed by JakLingko and Gojek apps in 2022.
 It uses QR code displayed by the app on passenger's mobile phone that can be read by scanner attached inside the system.
 Payment with LinkAja! can be used only if the passenger's balance is not less than Rp 13,000.00, as the payment directly deducts LinkAja balance, thus having similar mechanism as multitrip card.
 On the other hand, passengers using JakLingko and Gojek must choose their origin and destination before obtaining the ticket, similar to single trip cards.

+However, on 16 January 2023 payment for Commuterline tickets using LinkAja! has been discontinued.

 Fares

-Fare is charged by distance travelled ('progressive fare'), Rp 3,000 for the first 25 kilometers and Rp 1,000 for every next 10 kilometers.
+Fare for Greater Jakarta region Commuterline is charged by distance travelled ('progressive fare'), Rp 3,000 for the first 25 kilometers and Rp 1,000 for every next 10 kilometers.
 The fare is subsidized by the Ministry of Transportation.
-For instance in 2016, the government allocated Rp 1.1 trillion public service obligation to KRL Commuterline.
+For instance in 2016, the government allocated Rp 1.1 trillion public service obligation to Commuterline.

 Prior to the introduction of distance-based fare, the fare is determined by number of stations passed.
 The first five stations passed is charged at Rp 3,000 and every next three stations charged at Rp 1,000.
 Between July and November 2013, the charges were lowered to Rp 2,000 and Rp 500 respectively, after the government subsidized the fare.
 Number of passengers increased by 30% after one week of introduction of the new fares.

 Stations

-As of January 2019, there are 80 active and 4 inactive stations for KRL Commuterline.
-All the stations have commercial zones of various sizes for operating retail stores, chain shops, and ATM booth.
-The stations have prayer place, toilets and dispensary for emergency health service.
-Stations have manual ticket counters as well as automated ticket vending machines since 2017.
-Started on 15 January 2019, all stations have free Wi-Fi service facility for passengers.
+As of January 2019, there are 80 active and 4 inactive stations for Commuterline.
+All the stations have commercial zones of various sizes for operating retail stores, chain shops, and ATM booths.
+The stations have prayer areas, toilets, and a dispensary for emergency health service.
+Stations have manual ticket counters and automated ticket vending machines since 2017.
+Starting on 15 January 2019, all stations have a free Wi-Fi service facility for passengers.